thejinchao/turbolink/README.md

 It should be noted that if it is a function of client stream type, lambda callback cannot be used.

 #### 3.3 Async blueprint node
-In the blueprint, if you need to quickly test some grpc functions, or use some one-off functions, you can use asynchronous blueprint node, which can automatically complete the service link and callback processing.
+In the blueprint, if you need to quickly test some gRPC functions, or use some one-off functions, you can use asynchronous blueprint node, which can automatically complete the service link and callback processing.
 ![async-node](https://github.com/thejinchao/turbolink/wiki/image/async-node.png)
-Currently, async node cannot support grpc functions of client stream and server stream types.
+Currently, async node cannot support gRPC functions of client stream and server stream types.